HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

   )
 }}

 We find that the most popular service, <a hreflang="en" href="https://www.ipify.org/">ipify</a>, is used on 0.09% of desktop websites and 0.07% of mobile websites.
-So, it would appear that few websites utilize geolocation services.
+So, it would appear that few websites use geolocation services.

 {{ figure_markup(
   image="nb_websites_with_geolocation_blink_usage.png",